jim79/kkem_iot/index.md

 ## Session 4 : Case Studies/Hands-on Exercise
 The case study-based approach focuses on analyzing and solving specific, often technical problems within a controlled environment, like troubleshooting IoT device issues or optimizing individual components.
 It emphasizes practical, hands-on problem-solving of defined challenges.

+Case Studies:
+- Are focused on technical problem-solving at a more granular level.
+- Included scenarios with a narrower scope, such as device integration, debugging specific IoT issues, and optimizing specific aspects like energy consumption or security.
+- Emphasized tactical decisions (e.g., choosing IoT protocols, securing device communication) and dealing with real-time operational challenges.

 ### 1. **Smart City Traffic Management System**
    - **Details:**